jessuni/shikwasa/README.md

 - [ ] Podcast Chapters
 - [ ] Playlist

-⚠️If you are looking for the full power of Shikwasa player, but prefer customizing structures and styles of your own, check out a more flexible framework that helps you build your own player[Shisa](https://github.com/jessuni/shisa)

 [**➡️DEMO here⬅️**](https://jessuni.github.io/shikwasa/)

+⚠️If you are looking for the full power of Shikwasa player, but prefer customizing structures and styles of your own, check out a more flexible framework that helps you build your own player [Shisa](https://github.com/jessuni/shisa).

 <details>
   <summary>📖Table of Contents</summary>